 Taxi policy: summary of proposed changes

 A section relating to data protection has been included within the policy to clarify the means by which personal data is handled by the Licensing Unit and to confirm that such data may be shared in appropriate circumstances and in line with the GDPR.

 Criminal record checks

 It is proposed that all drivers subscribe to the Disclosure and Barring Service Update Service, which will enable criminal record checks to be carried out on drivers quickly and efficiently without the need for applicants to complete application forms or wait up to several months for their Disclosure Certificate to be issued.
 The lengthy delays often experienced by drivers can result in licences not being issued prior to expiry dates which has a serious impact on drivers’ livelihoods.
-It will also mean that, once drivers have subscribed, any other relevant authority (such as Bucks County Council) will be able to carry out necessary checks without the need for the driver to complete further forms and pay additional fees.
+It will also mean that, once drivers have subscribed, any other relevant authority will be able to carry out necessary checks without the need for the driver to complete further forms and pay additional fees.

 It is also proposed that, in the future, applicants and licence holders will be required to submit new and renewal applications via the Council’s online application system.
 This new system has been trialled with private hire operators for the last two years and has proved to be largely successful.
 Payments for licence fees can be made via the system and required documents can be uploaded.
 The new system would enable all applicants to apply from home or from their place of business and would reduce the amount of visits required to the Council Offices.